xb36/transgram/README.md

 #### 507: Insufficient storage
 Check your storage.

+## Generating JSDoc Documentation
+For generating documentation from the JSDoc tags, you can run `npm run doc`.
+This will generate the files as defined in `.jsdoc.json`

 ## Known bugs
 Im some cases, the Telegram API returns 403 (forbidden) upon creation of a new channel, stating that the bot is not a member of the channel chat (even though it is).
 In this case, the instructions (including the chat id) are not sent.
 Transgram attemps one retry after 5 seconds, which in most cases also fails.
 A respective log message will be printed on the server logs.
 There is no known fix and the cause is unknown at the moment.
 Just create another channel, until it works..